A Good Day, Today and Everyday

-We seek peace because we know that it is real, and we know that we will find that which we seek, even if it is in small ways, through the small steps that we take toward that end.
+We seek peace because we know it is real, and we know that we will find that which we seek, even if it is in small ways, the small steps we take toward that end.
 When we keep the idea of peace in our minds, and have love in our hearts, we will indeed see many more good days.

 And God sees that it is good.

 God says, "Let there be light."
 We say, "Let God's light be with us."
 It is the light of love; the light of goodness, At times, we also say, "Let go."
 We become quiet and still.
 We allow God's goodness, God's peace, to fill our hearts.